Discovering Causal Signals in Images: Abstract

 \section{Abstract}

-The purpose of this paper is to point out and assay observable causal signals within collections of static images.
+This paper establishes the existence of observable footprints that reveal the ``{causal dispositions}'' of the object categories appearing in collections of images.
 We achieve this goal in two steps.
-First, we take a learning approach to observational causal inference, and build a classifier that achieves state-of-the-art performance on finding the causal direction between pairs of random variables, when given samples from their joint distribution.
-Second, we use our causal direction finder to effectively distinguish between features of objects and features of their contexts in collections of static images.
-Our experiments demonstrate the existence of (1) a relation between the direction of causality and the difference between objects and their contexts, and (2) observable causal signals in collections of static images.
+First, we take a learning approach to observational causal discovery, and build a classifier that achieves state-of-the-art performance on finding the causal direction between pairs of random variables, given samples from their joint distribution.
+Second, we use our causal direction classifier to effectively distinguish between features of objects and features of their contexts in collections of static images.
+Our experiments demonstrate the existence of a relation between the direction of causality and the difference between objects and their contexts, and by the same token, the existence of observable signals that reveal the causal dispositions of objects.